 The capabilities of today’s digital SLRs are completely incorporated into Jay’s technical approach to shooting.
 He shoots exclusively at ISO 1600 to keep the shutter speed high avoiding either camera motion blur or subject motion blur.
 On the Nikon D3s the noise is pretty imperceptible.
 I’m not sure that my Canon 5dMkII can quite match the D3s performance, but it is surely acceptable as I too shot at 1600 ISO for the week.
 He also shoots exclusively with the Nikon 28-300mm ƒ/3.5-5.6G ED VR AF-S lens and he uses the long range of the lens (150mm to 300mm) more often than the short range.
 He explains “he has telephoto eyes”.
 When you study his images, you see the pristine compositions that the narrow field of view allows him.
 When asked if he would shoot in B&W, he smiles and says “I see in color, even when I shot black and white film, I saw in color”.

 Every other month I present a Digital Composition Challenge to the Thousand Oaks Photo Group.
 This months challenge is Using Light with the objective to have the photographers think about light and how it is contributing to the image.
-The challenge is to make photographs where light is a major contributor to the image’s story, mood, emotion, and purpose.
+The challenge is to make photographs where light and shadow are a major contributor to the image’s story, mood, emotion, and purpose.

 When thinking about using light, here are some questions to ask yourself: